Jan-Swiderski/SelExtCopyUtil/README.md

 7. **Run**: Click the "Run" button to start the copying process.
 The application will create a new folder in the destination directory, named with the chosen prefix and date, and will copy all files with the specified extension into this folder.
 8. **Completion**: Once the copying process is completed, a message box will inform you of the success.
 The application will then automatically close.

+## Running and editing the Python code
+### Setting up the Environment and Installation
+This project is designed to run with a standard Python environment, making it accessible and easy to set up.
+Here's how to get your environment ready and run the project.
+### Prerequisites
+- **Python:** Ensure you have Python installed on your system.
+The project requires Python 3.6 or newer, but Python 3.12.2 is recommended for the best compatibility and performance.
+If you do not have Python installed, you can download it from [python.org](https://www.python.org/downloads/) or install it using your system's package manager.
+This project uses standard Python libraries, including `tkinter` for the GUI components, which is included in the standard Python distribution.
 - **Environment:** You can use any standard Python environment, including virtual environments created with `venv` or `conda` environments.
 If you're using `conda`, you can create a new environment using the following command:
   ```
   conda create --name myenv python=3.12.2